 Individuals and certain other non-corporate entities are generally eligible for a 20% deduction with respect to "qualified REIT dividends" (defined in Code Section 199A(e)(3) as any dividend from a REIT that is not a capital gain dividend or qualified dividend income).
-Under Treasury regulations a regulated investment company such as a Fund may pay a dividend to its shareholder that is attributable to the regulated investment company's receipt of qualified REIT dividends and the shareholder can treat the receipt of such dividend as if the shareholder realized it directly.
+Under Treasury regulations a regulated investment company such as a Fund may pay a dividend to its shareholder that is attributable to the regulated investment company's receipt of qualified REIT dividends and the shareholder can treat the receipt of such dividend in the same or a similar manner as the manner in which the shareholder would treat the qualified REIT dividend as if the shareholder realized it directly.
 In other words, a regulated investment company shareholder will be eligible for the 20% deduction with respect to dividends paid by the regulated investment company that the regulated investment company designates are attributable to qualified REIT dividends.
+Such dividends are referred to as Section 199A dividends.

 Each Fund may be subject to foreign withholding or other foreign taxes on income or gain from certain foreign securities.
-If more than 50% of the value of the total assets of a Fund consists of stocks and securities (including debt securities) of foreign corporations at the close of a taxable year, a Fund may elect, for federal income tax purposes, to treat certain foreign taxes paid by it, including generally any withholding and other foreign income taxes, as paid by its shareholders.
+If more than 50% of the value of the total assets of a Fund consists of stocks and securities (including debt securities) of foreign corporations at the close of a taxable year and the Fund meets certain holding period requirements, the Fund may elect, for federal income tax purposes, to treat certain foreign taxes paid by it, including generally any withholding and other foreign income taxes, as paid by its shareholders.
 If a Fund makes this election, the amount of these foreign taxes paid by a Fund will be included in its shareholders' income pro rata (in addition to taxable distributions actually received by them), and each such shareholder will be entitled either (1) to credit that proportionate amount of taxes against U.S. federal income tax liability as a foreign tax credit or (2) to take that amount as an itemized deduction.
-If a Fund is not eligible or chooses not to make this election Fund will be entitled to deduct any such foreign taxes in computing the amounts it is required to distribute.
+If a Fund is not eligible or chooses not to make this election, the Fund will be entitled to deduct any such foreign taxes in computing the amounts it is required to distribute.